 If you are interested in this program, please consider the following:

-• We are looking for volunteers who are available to volunteer once a week on Friday mornings
+• We are looking for volunteers who are available to volunteer once a week on Wednesday, and Sunday mornings

 • Shifts will run from 9am-12pm

-• Volunteers should be willing to commit to the same shift for a three-month period ie; Monday mornings from April-June
+• Volunteers should be willing to commit to the same shift for a three-month period ie; Wednesday, and Sunday mornings from April-June

 • Volunteers must be at least 18 years of age